A frame approach for equations involving the fractional Laplacian: Introduction

 \section{Introduction}

 In this work, we develop a spectral method to solve equations of the form

-where $\lambda_k \in \mathbb{R}$ are known constants and $s_k \in [0,1]$. $(-\Delta)^{s}$ denotes the fractional Laplacian, as defined in the next section, and $(-\Delta)^0 \coloneqq \mathcal{I}$ is defined to be the identity operator.
+where $\lambda_{ j } \in \mathbb{R}$ are known constants and $s_{ j } \in (0,1)$. $(-\Delta)^{s}$ denotes the fractional Laplacian, as defined in the next section, and $\mathcal{I}$ is defined to be the identity operator.
 The domain is the whole real space $\mathbb{R}^d$, $d \in \{1,2\}$.
 For uniqueness, we seek a solution that decays as $|x| \to \infty$.

 Many equations may reduce to \cref{eq:fpde} after nondimensionalization, linearization, or partial (time) discretization \cite{Antil2017, Du2019, Hatano1998, Benson2000, Carmichael2015}.
 Solvers for \cref{eq:fpde} are an intermediate step for more complicated problems such as Newton linearizations of nonlocal Burgers-type equations \cite{Baker1996, Cordoba2006}, power law absorption \cite{Treeby2010}, quasi-geostrophic equations \cite{Chae2005}, fractional Keller-Segel type models \cite{E06,LR09,BC10,LS19}, or fractional porous medium flow \cite{Caffarelli2016}.
 Finite element methods are popular for approximating the solutions of these equations \cite{Bonito2018, LPG2020}.
-However, since the operators are nonlocal and the solutions tend to be heavy-tailed (for instance decay at the rate of a Cauchy distribution for $s=1/2$) \cite[Sec.~2]{Vazquez2018}, then any truncation of $\mathbb{R}^d$ may result in artificial numerical artefacts \cite[Sec.~9]{D2020}.
-Spectral methods that construct approximation spaces with global support can be found in the literature \cite{Chen2018, Tang2018, Tang2020, Mao2017, Sheng2020, Li2021, Cayama2020, Papadopoulos2022e}.
+However, since the operators are nonlocal and the solutions tend to be heavy-tailed (for instance decay at the rate of a Cauchy distribution when $s=1/2$) \cite[Sec.~2]{Vazquez2018}, then any truncation of $\mathbb{R}^d$ may result in artificial numerical artefacts \cite[Sec.~9]{D2020}.
+Spectral methods that construct bases with global support can be found in the literature \cite{Chen2018, Tang2018, Tang2020, Mao2017, Sheng2020, Li2021, Cayama2020, Papadopoulos2022e}.
 These alleviate the need to truncate $\mathbb{R}^d$, $d \in \{1,2,3\}$, and some observe spectral convergence for sufficiently smooth data \cite{D2020}.
-Our goal is to construct a flexible spectral method for \cref{eq:fpde} posed on $\mathbb{R}^d$, $d \in \{1,2\}$, via a frame approach \cite{Adcock2019, Adcock2020}.
-This approach is different from other commonly used numerical methods for fractional diffusion based on finite-element, finite-difference and finite volume methods, see e.g. \cite{dT14,HuangOberman2014,NOS15,AB2017,CdTGP18,AG2018,BBN2018,LPG2020,BCFG23}.
-The main distinctive advantage compared to the previous literature is the flexibility in the approximation space for the solution, the region of provable convergence, and the numerical confirmation that the algebraic tails are well approximated.